xnvme/xnvme/docs/background/backends/upcie/cuda.md

 it sees is an IOVA.
 Device memory cannot get one the way host memory does, since `IOMMU_IOAS_MAP_FILE` rejects the dma-bufs the CUDA driver exports.

+Where the controller is on `vfio-cdev`, `iommufd` is asked first: it maps the heap once for the whole process and needs no out-of-tree module.
+It cannot always, and what follows is what happens when it cannot.

 The `iommu-map-pa` module inserts the VRAM into the controller's domain directly, and the registry's table holds the resulting IOVAs.
 It is published as an asset of the same release as `dmabuf-import`, packaged for DKMS: